bottlesdevs/programs/Reviews/starcitizen.md

 Additional notes: n/a

 **Is it usable?**
-Grade: Bronze
+Grade: Platinum
-Additional notes: EAC not working for the [moment](https://robertsspaceindustries.com/spectrum/community/SC/forum/190048/thread/star-citizen-alpha-3-15-1e-ptu-7876811-patch-notes) | [WorkAround](https://github.com/starcitizen-lug/lugWarning) (Warning a ban can be issued)
+Additional notes: A workaround for the previous EAC issues is applied.
+[See here for more details](https://github.com/starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks#automatic-configuration)

 **Final grade? (the lower evaluation from previous questions)**
-Grade: Bronze
+Grade: Platinum
 Additional notes: n/a

 **Additional notes**